We are NOT currently accepting applications.

 Oral Review Board

-Candidates who meet minimum eligibility requirements, then successfully complete both the written exam and the physical agility test will be asked to report for an interview.
+Candidates who successfully complete both the written exam and the physical agility test may be invited in for an interview.
 Review panels generally consist of three individuals who will ask the candidates several questions and review their responses.

 A background investigation will be conducted for all candidates being considered for hire after the completion of the oral review board.
 A background investigation includes, but is not limited to, verification of job performance at previous places of employment, as well as a criminal background check, and a review of the applicant’s driving record.